PChild/onshape-to-webots/README.md

-# urdf-path-fixer
+# onshape2webots
-Converts URDF path from package to absolute
+Converts an onshape model for use in webots